 - (b) The plan shall contain the following: - (1) Identification of the risk factors at the developmental stages of a juvenile's life that may result in delinquent behavior. - (2) Identification of the protective factors that families, schools, communities, and the State must support to reduce the risk of juvenile delinquency. - (3) Programmatic concepts that are effective in preventing juvenile delinquency and substance abuse and that should be made available as basic services in the communities, including: - a.
-Early intervention programs and services.

-- General Assembly Of North Carolina 1 In-home training and community-based family counseling and parent b.
-2 training.
-3 Adolescent and family substance abuse prevention services, c.
-4 including alcohol abuse prevention services, and substance abuse 5 education.
-6 Programs and activities offered before and after school hours. d.
-7 Life and social skills training programs. e.
-8 f.
-Classes or seminars that teach conflict resolution, problem solving, 9 and anger management.
-10 Services that provide personal advocacy, including mentoring g.
-11 relationships, tutors, or other caring adult programs.
-12 (c) The Division Section shall cooperate with all other affected State agencies and 13 entities in implementing this section."
-14 SECTION 1.(t11) G.S.
-143B-851 reads as rewritten: 15 "§ 143B-851.
+Early intervention programs and services. - b.
+In-home training and community-based family counseling and parent training. - c.
+Adolescent and family substance abuse prevention services, including alcohol abuse prevention services, and substance abuse education. - d.
+Programs and activities offered before and after school hours. - e.
+Life and social skills training programs.

+- f.
+Classes or seminars that teach conflict resolution, problem solving, and anger management. - g.
+Services that provide personal advocacy, including mentoring relationships, tutors, or other caring adult programs.

+(c) The Division Section shall cooperate with all other affected State agencies and entities in implementing this section."

+"§ 143B-851.
 Powers and duties.

-16 Each County Council shall review annually the needs of juveniles in the county who (a) 17 are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the 18 resources available to address those needs.
-In particular, each County Council shall assess the 19 needs of juveniles in the county who are at risk or who have been associated with gangs or 20 gang activity, and the local resources that are established to address those needs.
-The Council 21 shall develop and advertise a request for proposal process and submit a written plan of action 22 for the expenditure of juvenile sanction and prevention funds to the board of county 23 commissioners for its approval.
-Upon the county's authorization, the plan shall be submitted to 24 the Division-Section for final approval and subsequent implementation.
-25 Each County Council shall ensure that appropriate intermediate dispositional (b) 26 options are available and shall prioritize funding for dispositions of intermediate and 27 community-level sanctions for court-adjudicated juveniles under minimum standards adopted 28 by the Division.Section.
-29 On an ongoing basis, each County Council shall: (c) 30 (1) Assess the needs of juveniles in the community, evaluate the adequacy of 31 resources available to meet those needs, and develop or propose ways to 32 address unmet needs.
-33 (2) Evaluate the performance of juvenile services and programs in the 34 community.
-The Council shall evaluate each funded program as a condition 35 of continued funding.
-36 Increase public awareness of the causes of delinquency and of strategies to (3) 37 reduce the problem.
-38 Develop strategies to intervene and appropriately respond to and treat the (4) 39 needs of juveniles at risk of delinquency through appropriate risk assessment 40 instruments.
-Provide funds for services for treatment, counseling, or rehabilitation for 41 (5) 42 juveniles and their families.
-These services may include court-ordered 43 parenting responsibility classes.
-44 Plan for the establishment of a permanent funding stream for delinquency (6) 45 prevention services.
-46 (7) Develop strategies to intervene and appropriately respond to the needs of - juveniles who have been associated with gang activity or who are at risk of becoming associated with gang activity. - The Councils may examine the benefits of joint program development between counties within the same judicial district."
+(a) Each County Council shall review annually the needs of juveniles in the county who are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the resources available to address those needs.
+In particular, each County Council shall assess the needs of juveniles in the county who are at risk or who have been associated with gangs or gang activity, and the local resources that are established to address those needs.
+The Council shall develop and advertise a request for proposal process and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the board of county commissioners for its approval.
+Upon the county's authorization, the plan shall be submitted to the Division-Section for final approval and subsequent implementation.

+(b) Each County Council shall ensure that appropriate intermediate dispositional options are available and shall prioritize funding for dispositions of intermediate and community-level sanctions for court-adjudicated juveniles under minimum standards adopted by the Division.Section.

+(c) On an ongoing basis, each County Council shall:

+- (1) Assess the needs of juveniles in the community, evaluate the adequacy of resources available to meet those needs, and develop or propose ways to address unmet needs. - (2) Evaluate the performance of juvenile services and programs in the community.
+The Council shall evaluate each funded program as a condition of continued funding. - (3) Increase public awareness of the causes of delinquency and of strategies to reduce the problem. - (4) Develop strategies to intervene and appropriately respond to and treat the needs of juveniles at risk of delinquency through appropriate risk assessment instruments. - (5) Provide funds for services for treatment, counseling, or rehabilitation for juveniles and their families.
+These services may include court-ordered parenting responsibility classes. - (6) Plan for the establishment of a permanent funding stream for delinquency prevention services. - (7) Develop strategies to intervene and appropriately respond to the needs of juveniles who have been associated with gang activity or who are at risk of becoming associated with gang activity.

+(d) The Councils may examine the benefits of joint program development between counties within the same judicial district."